Kunritty/Spaceship-Titanic-Competition/README.md

 This dataset is fairly simple with only 14 features, meant as a beginner competition.
 This is why I chose this to be my first competition and application of my data science skills so far.

-The best score I got so far on the testing data was an accuracy of 0.78887
+The best score I got so far on the testing data was an accuracy of 0.80009.
+Currently at 616/2,150 teams